Haas Gallery, Bloomsburg, PA

 Dec.
 20 - Feb.
 5

-Commabox is building art communities across the country through its pop-up shows, exhibitions, and annual boxed collections of small art objects.
-Recognizing that the art world isn’t accessible to everyone, Commabox takes an inclusive and interactive approach that focuses on creating conversations about the varied and changing cultural landscape.
-Commabox gives voice to artists in traditional art venues, but also in taverns, homes, parks, and libraries across America, where people can respond to artworks in a more relaxed way.
-Commabox is co-directed by Judy Rushin and Carolyn Henne.
-Both are on the Art Department faculty at FSU.
+CommaBox is a collective that builds community through its pop-up shows, exhibitions, and annual boxed collections of small art objects.
+Recognizing that the art world isn’t accessible to everyone, CommaBox takes an inclusive and interactive approach that focuses on creating conversations about the varied and changing cultural landscape.
+CommaBox gives voice to artists in traditional art venues, but also in taverns, homes, parks, and libraries across America, where people can respond to artworks in a more relaxed way.
+CommaBox is led by artists Judy Rushin and Carolyn Henne.
+Both are Art Department faculty at FSU.